 Honors & Awards

 Mr. Chassman has been nationally recognized and ranked by his peers for his work in intellectual property.
-Specifically, Chambers USA 2014 listed him for his work in Texas: Intellectual Property and was described by clients as a “very effective lawyer.”
+Specifically, he was named a Texas Litigation Star in the 2015 edition of Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys.
+Chambers USA 2014 listed him for his work in Texas: Intellectual Property and was described by clients as a “very effective lawyer.”
 Managing Intellectual Property named Mr. Chassman an “IP Star” in 2013 and 2014, he was recognized in The Best Lawyers in America 2014 and 2015 edition, and International Asset Management (IAM) Patent 1000 recognized him in 2012-2014 for his excellence in patent litigation.
 IAM called Mr. Chassman a “tenacious litigator with a relentless work ethic and an intellect and commercial savvy that you can rely on.”
 IAM also ranked Mr. Chassman in its 2011 edition of IAM Patent Litigation 250 - The World's Leading Patent Litigators for Texas.